srknzl/video-chat/README.md

 ## System Requirements
-psmisc -> for killall command if you do not have it installed gstreamer -> for streaming video and audio, also for rendering them.
+psmisc -> for killall command if you do not have it installed gstreamer -> for streaming video and audio, also for rendering them. notify-send -> for visual notification of messages or app related information.
 ### gstreamer Installation:
 ```
 sudo apt install v4l-utils